xrstf/rudi/README.md

 Usage of rudi:
       --coalesce string   Type conversion handling, choose one of strict, pedantic or humane. (default "strict") --debug-ast         Output syntax tree of the parsed script in non-interactive mode.
+      --enable-funcs      Enable the func! function to allow defining new functions in Rudi code.
   -h, --help              Show help and documentation.
   -i, --interactive       Start an interactive REPL to run expressions.
   -p, --pretty            Output pretty-printed JSON.